IS241-ACCT-Group-Project/IS241-ACCT/README.md

 ### Testing the Database
 To make sure everything is working, open `site/index.html` in a web browser.

-- The `Create DB` button will print the database to the browser console.
+- The `Show DB` button will print the database to the browser console.
 F12 opens the console.
 - Clicking the `Submit` text will add an entry to the database with the data in the three textarea elements.